argoproj-labs/hera/docs/user-guides/retired/decorators.md

 # Decorators

+***Please be aware that this page is for historical purposes only.
+The decorators feature is no longer supported.***

 Proposed in [HEP0001](https://github.com/argoproj-labs/hera/blob/73861b/proposals/heps/0001-decorators.md), decorators for the other main template types were added in Hera v5.16.
 They can be used to write Workflows in a more familiar Pythonic fashion, taking inspiration from projects such as FastAPI.
 This feature is intended to replace the context